-Single parents in WA have two strong paths: Keystart (state-backed, 2% deposit) and the federal Family Home Guarantee (also 2% deposit, no LMI, no income cap since October 2025).
-For most single parents, the Family Home Guarantee wins because of interest rate — it's bank-rate financing, while Keystart adds a margin reflecting their transitional-lender role.
-Keystart's value is for single parents who don't qualify for the FHG (e.g. ownership history that doesn't fit) or who specifically want WA-state-only product features.
+Single parents in WA have two strong options: Keystart (state-backed, 2% deposit) and the federal Family Home Guarantee, which also runs on a 2% deposit with no LMI and no income cap.
+For most single parents the Family Home Guarantee comes out cheaper because it's bank-rate financing, whereas Keystart adds a margin.
+Keystart is the one worth a look for single parents who don't qualify for the federal scheme, an ownership history that doesn't fit, say, or who specifically want a WA-only product feature.

-Keystart offers a dedicated Aboriginal Home Loan path with a deposit as low as 2% and no Lenders Mortgage Insurance.
-Eligibility includes Aboriginal or Torres Strait Islander identity (confirmed through the Department of Communities), residence in WA, and income within the program's specific limits.
-The product has its own assessment criteria distinct from the standard Keystart pathway.
-See Keystart's Aboriginal Home Loan page for the current eligibility detail.
+Keystart runs a dedicated Aboriginal Home Loan with a deposit as low as 2% and no Lenders Mortgage Insurance.
+Eligibility covers Aboriginal or Torres Strait Islander identity (confirmed through the Department of Communities), WA residence, and income within the program's limits.
+It has its own assessment process and a dedicated team.
+The current detail is on Keystart's Aboriginal Home Loan page.

 What is a Keystart home loan?

-The headline benefit is unmatched anywhere else in the Australian mortgage market: a 2% deposit and zero LMI.
-A typical bank loan at the same 98% LVR would either get rejected outright or come with $15,000–$30,000 of Lenders Mortgage Insurance bolted onto the loan balance.
-Keystart waives LMI completely — across every product, in every region.
+The headline benefit is rare in the Australian market: a 2% deposit with zero LMI.
+A bank lending at the same 98% loan-to-value ratio would either knock you back or bolt $15,000 to $30,000 of LMI onto your balance.
+Keystart waives it on every product, in every region.

-Keystart is also a transitional lender.
-Its job is to get you into a home and then move you on.
-Most Keystart customers refinance to a standard bank within three to five years, once they've built enough equity (typically 20%) to access mainstream rates.
-For a clearer picture of how this fits with everything else WA buyers should know, read our buying a house in Perth guide.
+Keystart is also a stepping-stone lender, built to get you in, then move you on.
+Most customers refinance to a mainstream bank within three to five years, once they've built enough equity (usually around 20%) to qualify for sharper rates.
+For the wider picture, read our guide to buying a house in Perth.

 The 2026 Keystart numbers at a glance